 2.2 Each bidder may submit a maximum bid at an auction.
 This is then equivalent to the highest maximum amount which it is willing to pay for the item.
 Other bidders have no access to this maximum bid.
 If other interested customers bid for the item, then the bid applying at the time automatically gradually increases, meaning that a bidder who has made a maximum bid remains the highest bidder until its maximum bid is outbid by another bidder.

-2.5 Making bids using automated data processing processes (e.g. sniper programs) is prohibited.
+2.4 Making bids using automated data handling processes (e. g. so-called sniper programs) is prohibited.

-2.6 In the event that - for whatsoever reason - a contract is not actually reached between the Seller and a buyer, the minimum price is not achieved, the Seller is entitled to make so-called sub-bidders an offer to acquire the item at a fixed price.
+2.6 In the event that - for whatsoever reason - a contract is not actually reached between the Seller and a buyer and that the minimum price is not achieved, the Seller is entitled to make so-called sub-bidders an offer to acquire the item at a fixed price.

-2.8 Payments are to be made to the seller by bank transfer in EUR (€).
+2.7 Payments are to be made to the seller by bank transfer in EUR (€).
 The explanations on the information obligations for contracts in electronic business dealings regulate further details, which can be viewed at www.fine-art-auctions.com/terms.php.
-Checks and bills of exchange are only accepted on account of performance on the basis of a special agreement with all costs and taxes being charged; the seller is not liable for timely presentation, protest, notification or return of unredeemed checks or bills of exchange.
 If the seller has agreed to non-cash payment, all costs and fees of the transfer (including bank charges deducted from the seller) shall be borne by the buyer.